-Thinking of adopting a pet?
-There are so many animals for adoption that need a good home, so it’s definitely worth considering before you go to the pet shops.
-We’ve also got some tips from a vet about what you need know before you get your new cat or dog.
+Living in Singapore and want to get a pet?
+There are so many animals up for adoption here, it’s definitely worth considering adopting before you go to the pet shops.
+We’ve also got some tips from a vet about what you need know before you get your new cat or dog – or even a rabbit!